unracer/sec/README.md

 TASK:
-- WE NEED SHELL
+- we need shell

 HOW:
 - \<misconfig\>
 - \<reverse engineer\>

 YOU SHOULD KNOW:
-- different tools give different result
+- different tools of one task give different result

 #